opendistro/for-elasticsearch/_posts/2020-07-09-Introducing-Real-Time-Root-Cause-Analysis-Engine-in-Elasticsearch.md

 RCA particularly shines at scale.
 Imagine the same problem discussed above in a larger, 100 node multi-tenant production cluster.
 Manual diagnosis of the issue is like finding a needle in a haystack, but isolating the problem using RCA follows the same basic steps: issue a query to the master, read the output, and take appropriate actions.
-RCA is an incredibly powerful, lightweight and a highly extensible framework that enables you to write your own RCAs for the [resources](https://opendistro.github.io/for-elasticsearch-docs/docs/pa/reference/) or combination of resources that are important for your particular cluster.
-We plan to post a series of blogs with the RCAs that you can leverage and reduce the mean time to repair (MTTR) your cluster.
+RCA framework is powerful, lightweight and highly extensible that enables you to write your own RCAs for the [resources](https://opendistro.github.io/for-elasticsearch-docs/docs/pa/reference/) or combination of resources that are important for your particular cluster.
+We plan to release a series of blogs with the RCAs that you can leverage and reduce the mean time to repair (MTTR) your cluster.

 ## RCA Framework System Design